simplyatul/simplyatul.github.io/_pages/about.md

 title: "About"
 ---

 Hi, This is Atul Thosar.
 I am a Software Engineer.
+I am based in India.

 You can reach out to me via the following methods: